myokit/myokit/ROADMAP.md

 This document presents a high-level overview of the goals for Myokit's future development.

-## Compatibility, performance, and ease-of-installation
+## Compatibility, performance, and ease-of-installation (Myokit 2.0)

-Myokit's `Simulation` class currently requires users to have a Python-specific C compiler installed, along with compatibly compiled Sundials binaries.
+Myokit's C-based simulation classes require users to install a Python version-specific C compiler and compatible Sundials binaries, which complicates installation (especially on non-linux platforms).
-In addition, in recent Python versions on-the-fly compilation via `distutils`/`setuptools` has gotten slightly slower on linux, but significantly slower on some Windows installs.
+In addition, in recent Python versions on-the-fly compilation via `distutils`/`setuptools` has gotten slightly slower (ms on linux) to significantly slower (minutes on some Windows installs).
-A rewrite of the simulation class to use a precompiled simulation engine and model code generated through llvmlite could solve both problems.
+A rewrite of the C-based simulated classes to use precompiled simulation engines and model code generated with llvmlite can solve both problems.

-- Tickets related to this "Simulation revamp" are grouped in a [project](https://github.com/myokit/myokit/projects/5), but represent a fraction of the expected work.
+The significant change in Myokit's core engines would warrant an upgrade in major version number.

-- Including precompiled parts will require a change in the way Myokit is distributed; a proof-of-concept is found [here](https://github.com/myokit/beta/).
+- Initial tasks related to this conversion are listed in [this issue][https://github.com/myokit/myokit/issues/295]

 ## Improved documentation